NeatoRobotics/neato-sdk-js/README.md

 [![Build Status](https://travis-ci.org/NeatoRobotics/neato-sdk-js.svg?branch=master)](https://travis-ci.org/NeatoRobotics/neato-sdk-js)

-# Neato SDK JS
+# Neato SDK - JS

+This is the [Neato Developer Network's](http://developers.neatorobotics.com) official JavaScript SDK (Beta release).
 The Neato JavaScript SDK enables easy interaction with Neato servers and robots via Ajax calls.
-The official Javascript SDK (Beta release) for the Neato API services can be found at this [link](https://github.com/NeatoRobotics/neato-sdk-js).

 To boost your development, you can also check the *sample application*.